Old City of Dubrovnik

-Dubrovnik illustrates the willingness to create an urban landscape conceived like a work of art.
+Criterion (i): Dubrovnik illustrates the willingness to create an urban landscape conceived like a work of art.
 As a museum-city, it conserves both monuments constructed by great architects and a large number of dwellings of obvious architectural merit.
 This homogeneity in the quality of the built form is without equal elsewhere.
-(I) The city presents a unique testimony to the civilisation of the Republic of Raguse.
-(III) The ramparts represent a remarkable effort to adapt its urban medieval enclosure to progress in the field of artillery and constitute one of the great references for 15th-century fortification history.
-(IV)

 - Dubrovnik was originally a fortified island occupied by Latin natives.
 An arm of the sea separated it from a second centre, Raguse, which was Slavic and antagonistic.
 Navigation and trade were its most important activities.

 - In the 13th century, Raguse and Dubrovnik were joined.
 The arm of the sea then became the principal artery of the new city.
 The small Republic of Dubrovnik-Raguse took the form of a medieval city and was subjected to rigorous, premature and exceptional urban planning.
 The urban centre of the new republic was to be imposing.
 Its fleet was powerful as intense trade activity took place between Western Europe and the Balkans.
 On the seas, Dubrovnik rivalled Venice.